-Residents and whānau receive information in an easy-to-understand format and felt listened to and included when making decisions about care and treatment.
-Whānau and legal representatives are involved in consent processes that complies with the law.
+Residents and family/whānau receive information in an easy-to-understand format.
+Family/whānau and legal representatives are involved in consent processes that comply with the law.
 Consent is obtained where and when required.

 Concerns and complaints are recorded and addressed in accordance with the Code of Health and Disability Services Consumers' Rights.